pingan8787/awesome-ai-tools/README.md

 17. [AI Puppy](https://imagined-with.ai/ai-puppy) 👉 Turn your dog into a unique piece of art.

-18. [AI Puppy](https://apps.apple.com/be/app/ai-puppy/id1659610716) 👉 ‎With AI Puppy, you can create 120 unique new photos of your dog!
-How does it work?
-Step 1: Upload 10-20 images of your dog Step 2: Choose your package.
-We've worked hard to make AI art as affordable as possible for our customers Step 3: Our AI will give you 120 new images, in a variety of styles…
+18. [AI Puppy](https://apps.apple.com/be/app/ai-puppy/id1659610716) 👉 With AI Puppy, you can create 120 unique new photos of your dog!

 19. [AI Wall Decor](https://aiwalldecor.com/) 👉 Hydrogen

-20. [AI Wallpapers Generator](https://apps.apple.com/app/ai-wallpapers-generator/id1662227892) 👉 ‎Welcome to the AI Wallpaper Generator!
+20. [AI Wallpapers Generator](https://apps.apple.com/app/ai-wallpapers-generator/id1662227892) 👉 Welcome to the AI Wallpaper Generator!
 With this app, you can create your own unique wallpapers using artificial intelligence and a text prompt of your choice.
-Simply enter a word or phrase that inspires you, and let the app generate a one-of-a-kind design based on your input.
-You can also pub…

 21. [AI2image](https://www.ai2image.com/) 👉 AI2image creates your custom image in just a few seconds